-High and low blood sugars are inevitable and will happen.
+Recognize that high and low blood sugar measurements are inevitable

-Instead of reacting positively or negatively to a number, try thinking to yourself (or aloud!), “I am glad we checked, because now we have the information we need to know what to do next."
+Instead of reacting positively or negatively to a number, try thinking to yourself (or say aloud), "I'm glad we checked, because now we have the information we need to know what to do next."
 Model this mindset for your child.

 Advocacy is a great way to help your child feel empowered.
 Invite your child to help teach friends, classmates and caregivers about diabetes.